telerik/reporting-docs/knowledge-base/how-to-remove-trial-message.md

 	![Trial Assembly](images/trial-assembly.png)

-6. Rebuild your project, close Visual Studio and open it again to make sure that no references are kept in the memory by Visual Studio.
+1. Rebuild your project, close Visual Studio, and open it again to make sure that no references are kept in the memory by Visual Studio.

 For additional details, you may also check the [Upgrading Trial to Purchase]({%slug telerikreporting/licensing%}#upgrading-from-trial-to-developer) article section.